Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 #### Blessing of Dambala

-Once per long rest you can use an action to shift shape into a Giant Constrictor Snake (see Basic Rules or Monster Manual for statistics) for up to an hour.
+You can use an action to shift shape into a Giant Constrictor Snake (see Basic Rules or Monster Manual for statistics) for up to an hour.
 You gain 60 temporary hit points and once you no longer have any temporary hit points you shift back.
 You can also use an action to shift back, immediately losing any remaining temporary hit points.
+You can use this blessing once and regain the ability to use it again when you finish a long rest.

 #### Blessing of Kimbul

-Your Dexterity score increases by 2, up to a maximum of 22.
+Your Dexterity score increases by 2, up toa maximum of 22.

+\columnbreak

+<div style='margin-top:360px'></div>

 #### Blessing of G'huun

 You can cast the *contagion* spell once and regain the ability to cast it again when you finish a long rest.
 Charisma, Intelligence or Wisdom is your spellcasting modifier for this spell, chosen when you gain this blessing.

-\columnbreak

-<div style='margin-top:419px'></div>

 #### Blessing of Gonk